-- At the grievance meeting: 10. - the Chairman will introduce the members of the sub-committee to the employee - the employee (or companion) will set out the grievance and present the evidence - the Chairman will ask the employee questions about the information presented and will want to understand what action does he/she wants the Council to take - any member of the sub-committee and the employee (or the companion) may question any witness - the employee (or companion) will have the opportunity to sum up the case - a grievance meeting may be adjourned to allow matters that were raised during the meeting to be investigated by the sub-committee. - The Chairman will provide the employee with the sub-committee's decision, in writing, 11. usually within five working days of the meeting.
+- 13. At the grievance meeting: - the Chairman will introduce the members of the sub-committee to the employee - the employee (or companion) will set out the grievance and present the evidence - the Chairman will ask the employee questions about the information presented and will want to understand what action do they want the Council to take - any member of the sub-committee and the employee (or the companion) may question any witness - the employee (or companion) will have the opportunity to sum up the case - a grievance meeting may be adjourned to allow matters that were raised during the meeting to be investigated by the committee. - 14.
+The Chairman will provide the employee with the sub-committee's decision, in writing, usually within seven calendar days of the meeting.
 The letter will notify the employee of the action, if any, that the Council will take and of the employee's right to appeal.